 Held on the warm Saturday evening of September 14, 2019, this perfect summer soiree began with a fabulous cocktail hour, the magical rays of the setting sun adding a golden hue to the glorious gardens.
 Beautifully attired attendees, who seemed straight out of Hollywood’s Golden Age, looked extra dazzling during the magic hour before the stars began twinkling in the sky.

 Taking a cue from the theme of the evening, “Rick’s Café Américain” out of Casablanca, gala co-chairs Patty Elias Rosenfeld and Kerstin Royce thought of everything to transform Beverly Hills’ first estate back to its heyday circa Casablanca, Morocco.
-From a “cigarette girl” offering faux cigars and cigarettes for attendees to use as props to special cocktails from the best “Gin Joint” in all of Beverly Hills to beautiful floral additions created by Audrey Yun of Return to Eden and Ines Garstecki of Flower Maid, not to mention a bounty of tray passed hors d’oeuvres and flowing champagne, everyone thoroughly enjoyed themselves.
+From a “cigarette girl” offering faux cigars and cigarettes for attendees to use as props to special cocktails from the best “Gin Joint” in all of Beverly Hills to beautiful floral additions created by Andrey Yun of Return to Eden and Ines Garstecki of Flower Maid, not to mention a bounty of tray passed hors d’oeuvres and flowing champagne, everyone thoroughly enjoyed themselves.

 Adding to the evening’s festive theme, a 1939 Ford convertible with a chauffeur was stationed right outside the main house as guests began the evening.
 There were also three impersonators, including a Humphrey Bogart lookalike dressed like Bogart’s signature character, Rick, in addition to people attired to look like Ingrid Bergman’s Ilsa and Claude Rains as Captain Renault.
 For more fun photo opps, a green screen in the Pool Pavilion offered guests the opportunity to pose with a variety of props and costume additions.